 When adding new topics to a list that already has subscribers, an additional option, Existing subscribers will have the new topics selected automatically, will appear.
 Select this option to automatically add the new topics to all existing subscriptions.
 If this option is not selected, then the existing subscribers will not be subscribed to the new topics.
-Subscribers will be able to change their settings to add or drop the new topics if the dataset and list subscriber pages are enabled.
-This option applies to all topics that are added on this page during the same List wizard session.
-To add several topics, some of which the current subscribers are automatically subscribed to and some not, the List wizard has to be engaged twice, once with the option selected (for those topics to be added to all subscriptions) and once with the option not selected (for those topics that will not be added to all subscriptions).
+Subscribers will be able to change their settings to add or drop the new topics that are added on this page during the same List wizard session.
+To add several topics, some of which the current subscribers are automatically subscribed to and some not, the List wizard has to be engaged twice, once with the option not selected (for those topics that will not be added to all subscriptions).